-This is called ovulation and its when a mature egg makes its way into your fallopian tube.
+This is called ovulation and it'sits when a mature egg makes its way into your fallopian tube.
 Your most fertile days coincide with a spike in your LH.
 That’s why so many ovulation trackers report on this hormone.
 If you’re trying for a baby, pay attention to your LH level.
 It only lasts one or two days so make sure you’re having sex during this time to maximize your chance of getting pregnant.

-What Are my Birth Control Options?
+What Are My Birth Control Options?

 The two best known options are the pill and the hormonal IUD.